Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 A letter to my Great Grandfather thanking him for preserving our family farm.

-This is my opinion of the true definition of horsemanship.
+This is my true definition of horsemanship.

 A new horse owner with questions about whether or not her horse needs to keep her front shoes on over the winter.